JayWood/the-seo-framework/readme.txt

 **Supported Caches:**

-* Server-level Opcode (optimized)
+* Server-level Opcode (optimized).
-* Staticvar functions (prevents running code twice or more)
+* Staticvar functions (prevents running code twice or more).
-* Staticvar class (instead of globals, prevents constructors running multiple times)
+* Staticvar class (instead of globals, prevents constructors running multiple times).
-* Objects for database calls
+* Objects for database calls.
 * Transients for process intensive operations or persisting communication with front-and back end.
-* CDN for Open Graph and Twitter images
+* CDN for Open Graph and Twitter images.
 * HTML and script Minification caching as well as Database caching are also supported.

 = Compatibility =